Why Is My CPU Clock Speed So High? Causes, Fixes & Solutions

 Cooling and Thermal Headroom:

-If your cooling system is top-notch, like with liquid coolers or powerful fans, your CPU has more room to run faster without getting too hot.
+If your cooling system is top-notch, like liquid coolers or powerful fans, your CPU has more room to run faster without getting too hot.
+If you are unsure which cooler is installed, learn how to check what CPU cooler you have.

 Turbo Boost and Dynamic Acceleration: